Adaptive Image Registration: A Hybrid Approach Integrating Deep Learning and Optimization Functions for Enhanced Precision: Results

 \section{Results}

-As seen in \ref{resultstable}, our experiments were deployed integrated with the best performing stock model in the state-of-the-art, TransMorph.
-The best variation of our method employed in this study yielded a modest improvement of 0.1\%, while providing a downgrade of 0.75\% in reduction of smoothness of the deformation field $\phi$.
+Displayed in \ref{resultstable}, our experiments were deployed integrated with the multiple learning based state-of-the-art models, namely TransMorph, VoxelMorph and ViT-V-Net.
+Our method employed in this study yielded a considerable improvement of 1.2\% in validation data and a 1.6\% boost in test data evaluation, whilst also providing a reduction of up to 1.0\% in the Negative Jacobian Determinant of $\phi$, attesting to a significant improvement in the smoothness of the outputted deformation field.
+A general overview of the tested methods can be observed in \ref{grid+phi}, where we can notice the more homogenous nature of the deformation field $\phi$ generated by Air when contrasted with other approaches, like VoxelMorph and PVT.

-Looking over the test set DSC, we can observe an even greater gain of 0.3\% from Air's integration into TransMorph at $n = 15$, showcasing the architectures potential for generalization.
+Air successfully improves performance on both our adopted metrics regardless of its learning based backbone, further corroborating our previous modularity claim.
+As such, it maintains its usefulness despite advancements in Image Registration paradigms, as it can simply be "plugged in" newer frameworks and boost their performance.

-All learning-based approaches provide similar Negative Jacobian Determinant percentage in their deformation field $\phi$ output, with a drastic change in comparison to the optimization based NiftyReg \citep{niftyreg}, as expected, given that smoothness preservation in $\phi$ is one of the key traits in that methodology.
+Though similar, learning-based approaches provide $\mathbf{|J|} < 0$ percentages in their $\phi$ output an order of magnitude above what Air offers, showcasing the clear enhancement in our method.
+Of course, there is a drastic change in comparison to the optimization based NiftyReg \citep{niftyreg}, as expected, given that smoothness preservation in $\phi$ is one of the key traits in optimization based approaches.